-Petar Jerčić received the masters degree in Computer Science from the University of Split, Croatia in 2008.
-He is currently a Ph.D. student in Game Development at Blekinge Institute of Technology in Sweden.
+Petar Jerčić received a doctoral degree in Computer Science from the Blekinge Institute of Technology in Sweden, on the topic ‘The Effects of Emotions and Their Regulation on Decision-making Performance in Affective Serious Games’.
 His research interests include psychophysiology and affective computing, with application in serious games.
 More specifically, exploring how to measure and interpret emotional states in users with the use of physiological measurements.

 The Effects of Emotions and Their Regulation on Decision–making Performance in Affective (Digital) Serious Games

 Emotions are thought to be one of the key factors that critically influence human decision–making.
 Emotion–regulation can help to mitigate emotion–related decision biases and eventually lead to a better decision performance.
 Serious games emerged as a new angle introducing technological methods to learning emotion–regulation, where meaningful biofeedback information communicates player’s emotional states on–line to a series of informed gameplay choices.
 These findings motivate the notion that in the decision context of a serious game, one would benefit from awareness and regulation of such emerging emotions.
 The results showed the benefits of practicing emotion–regulation in serious games, where decision–making performance was increased for the individuals who down–regulated high levels of arousal while having a positive–velanced emotional experience.
 Moreover, it increased also for the individuals who received the necessary biofeedback information.